-Boak says the rangers can’t play favorites, but she says 435’s cub could be a sleeper favorite.
+Boak said the rangers can’t play favorites, but she says 435’s cub could be a sleeper favorite.

 “She is part of the royal family.
-She was very popular on the Explore.org bear-cam this year, so I’d watch her.”
+She was very popular on the Explore.org bear-cam this year, so I’d watch her,” she said.

 Another bear packing pounds for the top spot is 480 Otis, a former champion and one of the park's most renowned animals.
 Bear 747 also returns; he was 2019’s runner up and was assumed to weigh almost 1,400 pounds.